How to Check for Ticks?

 How to check for ticks in hair, on clothes, and in bed?

-For clothes, do a visual check before getting inside.
-You can also tumble clothes in a dryer on high heat for 10 minutes to kill any possible ticks.
+• On clothes: Do a visual check before getting inside.
+Tumble clothes in a dryer on high heat for 10 minutes to kill any possible ticks.

-Checking the bed for ticks usually involves looking for ticks or small red stains (tick droppings) in your sheets and mattress.
+• In the bed: Look for ticks or small red stains (tick droppings) in your sheets and mattress.

 Remember, ticks tend to be very small, especially if they haven’t fed yet, so look carefully.
 If you do find a tick, it’s important to know how to remove it safely.